Strategies for Job Interviewing with a Disability

 Although people with disabilities may be just as gifted, just as skilled, and just as qualified as anyone else, a potential employer may not always recognize that this is the case, making the prospect of entering a job interview with your disability even more daunting

-According to 2015 data from the Centers for Disease Control and Prevention, one in five adults have a disability.
-In spite of this statistic, stigma in some workplaces sadly remains, disclaimers on recruiting materials notwithstanding.
+According to 2015 data from the Centers for Disease Control and Prevention, one in five adults has a disability.
+In spite of this statistic, stigma in some workplaces sadly remains disclaimers on recruiting materials notwithstanding.

 The good news is, with preparation and practice, you can get interviewers to notice you for you, and not your disability.

 One of the most important elements of interviewing, with or without a disability, is confidence.
 You may have to fake it at first if you struggle with feeling confident naturally, and that’s okay.
 Everyone feels unsure at times, and feeling nervous about your big interview is completely understandable.

 However, make sure you enter your interview projecting as much confidence as possible, in your body language, strong handshake, and easy manner.

 One way to bolster true, authentic confidence is to enter interviews as prepared as possible.
 Think carefully about the following critical topics (Big Interview’s Fast Track course is a great way to get up to speed quickly on these basics):